Posted on Leave a comment

 How to hot knife a rope

-A hot knife works by cutting through your synthetic rope, melting the ends and binding everything together in the process.
+A hot knife rope cutter is the best method to use when sealing the ends of fraying synthetic ropes.
+Hot knives works by cutting through your synthetic rope with a heated blade, melting the ends and binding everything together in the process.
 After placing on a heat resistant surface, slowly cut through the rope using controlled movements to move the blade black and forth.
 In doing this, the once frayed section of your rope will be nowhere to be seen.

 How to tape the end of a rope